 Aside from adding volume to landfills, paper waste can also increase the risk of deforestation.

-In terms of packing, do your best to pack light so that you can travel with carry-on.
-By doing so, you’ll avoid checking a bag in and this will prevent stickers or tags being placed on your checked luggage.
+In terms of packing, do your best to pack light so that you can travel with a carry-on.
+You’ll avoid checking a bag in and this will prevent stickers or tags from being placed on your checked luggage.

 Bring a glass bottle

-It’s incredibly easy to add to this number whilst on holiday, which is why it’s best to take a pre-emptive approach.
+It’s incredibly easy to add to this number whilst on holiday, which is why it’s best to take a preemptive approach.
 The best way to do this is to pack an empty glass water bottle.
-Wherever you’ll be in the world, you will be able to rehydrate without having to purchase any plastic-packaged beverage.
+Wherever you’ll be in the world, you will be able to rehydrate without having to purchase any plastic-packaged beverages.

 Carrying around a reusable bag is also a great way to avoid using plastic bags.